pervelaHemanth23/M.A.R.S-Mobile/README.md

-# M.A.R.S and Project Boost 2D
+# M.A.R.S

 **Help the rocket safely explore the unexplored depths of caves on Mars**

 The controls:
+This game is mad using Unity's New input system.
+This allows the player to choose any kind of input device like keyboard, Cotroller or touch.
-1. Use the "SpaceBar" key to thrust the Rocket in the direction
+1. Use the "Thrust" key to thrust the Rocket in the direction
-2. Use the 'A' and 'D' keys to change the direction of the Rocket
+2. Use the 'Left' and 'Right' keys to change the direction of the Rocket

-There are two versions of this game.
-One is 2-Dimensional while the other one, M.A.R.S is 3-Dimensional
+## VERSIONS

-## M.A.R.S
+### M.A.R.S Prototype
+*(Uploaded on 06/11/24)*

-### Features of The 3-Dimensional version:
+### Key Features
-1. Many levels to play
+1. The game is made using URP (Universal Render pipeline).
+My first time using it.
-2. Polished animations and gameplay
+2. Added Custom Terrain and Spaceship Models
-3. Added audio
-4. Visually interesting with fog and varied environments
-5. Some surprising twists in the later stages
-6. *not-so-super-secret* secret debug keys ;)
+3. Levels and Platforms based progression.
+Die in between the platforms and the Level starts from the beginning.
+Level is like a checkpoint where you respawn from.
+4. Added Cameras that frame the action and platforms properly.
+5. Creatively placed lights to guide the player
+6. First time working on shaders.
+Created a cartoon water shader.

 ### SCREENSHOTS